MaggieDaisy/Easy_Skincare/tests.md

 <img src="docs/tests/crud/update_admin.jpg" style="margin: 0;">

 - Then I head to the Delete link and I checked if I can **delete my product**.
-I tested out the link which returned an **alert asking** if I am sure about the deletion of this product.
-I clicked delete and I received a message that my product was deleted from the collection.
+I tested out the link and after clicking delete I received a message that my product was deleted from the collection.
 I checked the page with cards for a specific category to make sure that it was gone from there.

 <img src="docs/tests/crud/delete_admin.jpg" style="margin: 0;">